yodrew/darkroomretreat/manuscript/hygiene.md

 ~~

-This is the theory of hygiene as regards our subject.
-Let us see more precisely what it means in practice.
+This is the general theory of hygiene.
+Let us see more precisely what it means as regards our subject.

 &nbsp;